dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 1. The database requirements is described in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-database-requirements.html).
 2. This article uses PostgreSQL 12 database as the external database.
-3. Create the following databases in the external PostgreSQL server with users and its associated privileges.
-Note that simple passwords are being used here but the actual production environment should make use of complex passwords.
-Not every created database is being used here but as a placeholder for future use case expansion.
+3. Create the following databases in the external PostgreSQL server with its users and the associated privileges.
+Note that simple passwords are being created but the actual production environment should make use of complex passwords.
+Not every created database is being used here but serves as a placeholder for future use case.

   ```yaml
 CREATE ROLE scm LOGIN PASSWORD 'scm';